PaddlePaddle/PALM/examples/classification/README.md

 python download.py
 ```

-If everything goes well, there will be a folder named `data/`  created with all the datas in it.
+If everything goes well, there will be a folder named `data/`  created with all the data files in it.

-The data should have 2 fields,  `label  text_a`, with tsv format.
-Here is some example datas:
+The data should have 2 fields,  `label` and `text_a`, stored with [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) format.
+Here are some examples:

 ```
 label  text_a